ToshioCP/Gobject-tutorial/gfm/sec4.md

 - The third parameter is detail.
 "dev-by-zero" signal doesn't have a detail, so the argument is zero.
 Detail isn't explained in this section.
-If you want to know details, refer to [GObject manual, Signal Detail](https://developer-old.gnome.org/gobject/stable/signal.html#signal-detail).
+If you want to know details, refer to [GObject API Reference, Signal Detail](https://docs.gtk.org/gobject/concepts.html#the-detail-argument).

 If a signal has parameters, they are fourth and subsequent arguments.